Controlling the Robot with App Inventor

 Optional: Change the language by clicking on English (above and on the right) and select your preferred language.

-Create a new project by clicking "Projects > Create a new project…".
+Create a new project by clicking Projects→Create a new project menu option.

-- Name it (for example RobotED1) and accept.
+- Name it (for example RobotED1) and click the

-- Download the AppInventor 2 Companion to your Android smartphone or tablet and open it.
+Download the MIT AI2 Companion to your Android or iPhone mobile or tablet and open it.

 - Scan the QR code with the Scan QR Code option or write the code directly.